LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 * each faction has a single shared inventory of unlimited size, which has a physical location on the map and so can be ransacked

-If the game window is too large for your screen or you experience other technical issues, please consult [README.md](https://github.com/LambdaHack/LambdaHack/blob/master/README.md) or describe your problem on gitter or the issue tracker.
+If the game window is too large for your screen or the game doesn't start or you experience other technical issues, please consult [README.md](https://github.com/LambdaHack/LambdaHack/blob/master/README.md) or describe your problem on discord/matrix/gitter or the issue tracker.
 Contributions of all kinds are welcome.
 Please offer feedback to mikolaj.konarski@funktory.com or, preferably, on any of the public forums.